BColeWebDev/Quick-Foods/README.md

 # Quick-Foods

-## quick foods is a static landing page for a fake fast food company
+## Quick Foods is a static landing page for a fake fast food company

 # Primary Focus